ReRollBLR/reroll.in/coc.md

 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Inappropriate photography or recording.
 * Inappropriate physical contact.
 You should have someone’s consent before touching them and stop after a request to stop.
 * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
-* Deliberate intimidation, stalking or following (online or in person).
+* Deliberate intimidation, stalking, or following (online or in person).
-* Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
+* Likewise any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome.
-* Advocating for, or encouraging, any of the above behavior.
+* Advocating for or encouraging any of the above behavior.

 ## Consequences of Unacceptable Behavior